Uninett/Argus/docs/integrations/glue-services/index.rst

 NAGIOS
 ~~~~~~

-  * There's a python script at https://github.com/SUNET/nagios-argus-glue.
+  * There is a python script at https://github.com/SUNET/nagios-argus-glue.
 It
     didn't scale to SUNET's needs.
-  * There's the code for a tiny rust binary at https://github.com/SUNET/nglue
+  * There is code for a tiny rust binary at https://github.com/SUNET/nglue
     that is run by NAGIOS.
 It sends alerts to
     https://github.com/SUNET/nglue-api, designed to run in a container.
 The
-    nglue-api pre-filters what to send to argus.
+    ``nglue-api`` pre-filters what to send to Argus.

 .. include:: ../_note.rst